RIC06X/CS-GY-6923-Assignments-and-Final-Project/README.md

 ## Extention 1 SVM with Soft margein

-Sometimes due to noises, data is not linearly separable.
-And at this situation, soft margin can increase the distance between the support vectors from margin and therefore can tolerate more noise and make the model more robust.
+In real world, some data is not linearly separable.
+And at this situation, soft margin can increase the distance between the margins and therefore can fit more data, tolerate more noise and make the model more robust.

 The formula is :

 `y (i)(w Tx (i)+ w 0) ≥1− ξ(i)  ξ>.0`

-We use `ξ` to describe how far x(i) away from the margin
+We use `ξ` to describe how far x(i) away from the margin.
+We use varibale `C` to represent `ξ` in the code

 ### Scikit-learn implementation: